Rogozin-high-school/sat_software/README.md

         - `sshpass`

 # Building
-It is very recommended to compile on the lab's beffy PC.
+It is very recommended to compile on the lab's beefy computer.
 Note that Satellite Gen. B's processor architecture is ARMv6 so you need to work a bit harder.
 But generally just run `build_gen_b.sh` and it will do the work.
 To run the program, run `run_gen_b.sh`.